Vehicle Identifiers for Commercial Passenger Vehicles in B.C.

 For more information visit

-Authorized SA Licensee Identifiers (Metro Vancouver taxi licensees only)
+Authorized SA Licensee Identifiers (Metro Vancouver, Fraser Valley and Squamish-Lillooet taxi licensees only)

-Each TIC must start with a unique taxi company code letter(s).
-These company code letters are determined by the Registrar and listed below.
+Each TIC must start with a unique taxi company code determined by the Registrar and listed below.

 A TIC may not be moved from one vehicle to another without notifying the Registrar.

-If the Registrar conducts an audit or investigation, an authorized SA licensee may be required to provide a current list of each TIC and its corresponding vehicle’s licence plate number, including substitute vehicles, in operation in its fleet.
+If the Registrar orders an audit or investigation of an authorized SA licensee, they may be required to provide a current list of TICs and ICBC Vehicle Registration Numbers for each taxi operating in their fleet, including substitute vehicles.

 Code Letter Taxi Licensee